Be part of the beginning

 Incentives are what make the mission possible at scale.

-For some members, a single everyday purchase, like an energy bill or a phone upgrade through a partner, can offset a meaningful portion of their membership over a year.
+For some members, a single everyday purchase, like an energy bill or a phone upgrade through a partner, can offset a meaningful portion of their membership cost over a year.

 One of the biggest barriers to long-term support is affordability.
 When money feels tight, even the causes we care most about are harder to prioritise.